ConduitIO/conduit-connector-postgres/README.md

 # Source

-The Postgres Source Connector connects to a database with the provided `url` and starts creating records for each change detected in a table.
+The Postgres Source Connector connects to a database with the provided `url` and starts creating records for each change detected in the provided tables.

-Upon starting, the source takes a snapshot of a given table in the database, then switches into CDC mode.
+Upon starting, the source takes a snapshot of the provided tables in the database, then switches into CDC mode.
 In CDC mode, the plugin reads from a buffer of CDC events.

 ## Snapshot Capture

 When the connector first starts, snapshot mode is enabled.
-The connector acquires a read-only lock on the table, and then reads all rows of the table into Conduit.
+The connector acquires a read-only lock on the tables, and then reads all rows of the tables into Conduit.
 Once all rows in that initial snapshot are read the connector releases its lock and switches into CDC mode.

 This behavior is enabled by default, but can be turned off by adding `"snapshotMode":"never"` to the Source